Flynn / Industries

 03 · Sea, Air & Space

 Most consequential equipment operates in environments where backhaul is impossible by physics, update cycles are measured in years, and the asset under measurement cannot be reached for maintenance.
-Flynn was designed for it.
+Flynn was designed for it — and for the SWaP-C budgets these platforms live by: zero added size, weight, power, or cost beyond the silicon already on board.

 The Challenge